Free Estate Planning Forms

 Inheritance tax is a tax some states impose on the beneficiaries of estates.
 Sometimes called a death tax, an inheritance tax is based on the right of the beneficiary to receive property owned by the deceased at death.
 An inheritance tax is levied only on an individual beneficiary’s inherited portion of the estate, not the entire estate.
 The amount and rate of inheritance tax is based on such factors as the value of property received by the beneficiary and the beneficiary’s relationship to the deceased.
 The inheritance tax must either be paid by the executor or administrator of the estate or the beneficiary or transferee receiving the property.

 Most inheritance taxes in the U.S. have been replaced by state and federal estate taxes.
 However, some states still have an inheritance tax.
 Some states levy inheritance taxes instead of estate taxes, some levy both inheritance taxes and estate taxes, while others have neither.
-For information on whether your state has an inheritance tax, refer to our State Inheritance Tax page.
+For information on whether your state has an inheritance tax, see inheritance tax.

 If You Inherit a Retirement Account